 Is your pet going to live both indoors and outdoors?
 If you like them to roam freely without you granting access, you’ll need to consider the layout and whether pet doors can be installed to give your pet easy access.

 Did you know certain plants can be toxic to pets?
 Check the garden of the potential property to see if there are any plants that will need removing if you were to move in.
 If there is, make a mental note that this will need to be completed before moving day.
 If the yard has a pool or pond, make sure necessary measures are in place to prevent accidents.

-Whether you’re looking at an apartment or a house, you’ll want to ensure there’s enough floor space for your pet to make themselves comfortable.
+Whether you’re looking at an apartment or a house, you’ll want to ensure there’s enough floor space for your pet to make themselves comfortable or even held a party like putting Leesburg water slide rentals on your outdoor space, the bigger the space the better.
 Will have their own area in the lounge or laundry?
 Do you need to be able to block them off from certain areas of the property?

 From bath time and litters to cleaning blankets and toys, you’ll want the right space when it comes to cleaning up.
 Having a separate laundry sink can be a life saver – especially if the property you’re looking at doesn’t have a bath.
 If you have a cat, you’ll need to consider where litter trays can be kept and washed out when needed.

 No matter how well they’re trained accidents can happen, so you’ll need to carefully consider flooring choices.
 Carpets may be okay in the bedrooms, but you may to decide to opt for floorboards in high traffic areas such as the lounge and walkways to avoid difficult cleaning and trapped smells.

 Call us on 1300 553 007 during business hours, Monday to Friday from 8:00am to 5:00pm & Saturday 9:00am to 4:00pm to speak to one of our friendly team.
 Request an obligation free quote pest inspection Brisbane 24/7 via our Free Quote Form